vagonbar/gr-gwncppvgb/libgwn/Docs/Block_example.md

 ## A new timer block creation

-The following commands clone the `message_timer_repeat` block described in the [README page](../../README.md).
+The following commands clone the `message_timer_example` block described in the [README page](../../README.md).
 To account for the parameteres needed for the example to run as created, the user argument list must be:

   `std::string msg_1, float period_1, int count_1, std::string msg_2, float period_2, int count_2`